Skip to content

 o Personal Independence Payment is money for people who have extra care needs or mobility needs (difficulty getting around) as a result of a disability.

-o Contact Age UK Islington for general benefits guidance, help completing forms and to request a benefits check.
+o Age UK Islington can provide general benefits guidance, help completing forms and request a benefits check on your behalf.
 You can also request benefits check directly from the Islington Council Income Maximisation team.

-o The assessment determines the kind of social care that would meet your care needs, whether this means adapting your home or moving into a care home.
-Local councils have their own assessment procedures, but they follow national criteria to decide who's eligible for care and support.
-In making their decision, they'll look at whether you're unable to do, or have difficulty with, daily living tasks, and whether this has a significant impact on your wellbeing.
+o The assessment identifies the kind of social care that would meet your care needs, whether this would involve home care services, a pendant alarm, adaptations to your home or moving into sheltered housing.
+The assessment will discuss what daily living tasks you're unable to do, or have difficulty with and how this impacts on your wellbeing.

 o Social care is rarely free and most people have to pay for some of their care.
 How much you have to pay will be determined by a financial means test carried out by the council.
 The amount will depend on what you need help with and how much income and savings you have.